 The 5xx on payments is not actually about payments.
 The payments service depends on an auth cache.
 The auth cache started evicting hot keys after commit a7f3d2e tweaked its eviction policy fourteen minutes ago.
 Auth lookups now miss, the backend gets crushed, and payments returns 5xx.

 This is the chain we walk five times in the talk.
-Topology, not telemetry, is what unblocks investigations like this.
+Topology, not telemetry, is what unblocks an investigation like this.
 Symptoms scattered across logs do not add up to a story.
 A graph does.

 Layer 1: structural context